oatlog/oatlog/doc/proposal/main.typ

 in modern SMT solvers and in optimizing compilers in which they solve the phase ordering problem and reduce the need for heuristics.
 See #link(<whyegraphs>, "\"Why E-Graphs\"") for an explanation of the core problem E-Graphs solve.

+#todo[what timeouts? confusing, remove or explain that we are exploring for some amount of time, then exploit the graph that you have built.]

 But there are obstacles preventing E-Graphs from reaching more widespread use within compilers.
 The size of a converged E-Graph is generally exponential given sufficiently complex rewrite rules,